-Created by Gavin Wood, cofounder of Ethereum, Polkadot has raised $144,3 millions in October 2017.
+Created by Gavin Wood, cofounder of Ethereum, Polkadot is a cryptocurrency that raised $144.3 million in October 2017.
 This money has been found thanks to an Initial Coin Offering (ICO) which is the equivalent of a crowdfunding for cryptocurrencies.

 Polkadot : to unify all the blockchains